Monishnd/ccr-examples-Monish/containers/2_ApplicationSpecific/BindCraft/EXAMPLES.md

 Slurm job id for this ("squeue --me" will list your Slurm jobs.)

-Log into vortex in another terminal window and from there use the Slurm jod id in the following command:
+Log into vortex in another terminal window and from there use the Slurm job id in the following command:

 ```
 srun --jobid="21357513" --export=HOME,TERM,SHELL --pty /bin/bash --login